Hot for Paris: Plot

-At Polly’s café, run with a combination of iron rolling pin and sentimental heart by Polly (Polly Moran), the threads of romance intertwine.
+At Polly’s café, run with a combination of iron rolling pin and sentimental heart by Polly, the threads of romance intertwine.
 Fifi and Duke reunite on the dance floor, their chemistry undeniable.
 Axel stammers through declarations of love to Babette, who seems increasingly willing to abandon her arranged match.
 The café rings with music, laughter, and comic misunderstandings—until Pratt arrives once more.
 Spotting Duke, Pratt calls out his full name.
 Convinced the law has finally caught up with him, Duke bolts through the kitchen, dragging Axel along.
 Pratt, sputtering, explains to anyone who will listen that he is trying to give the man a fortune, not clap him in irons.
 No one believes him.

 The Gouset household prepares for Charlot’s wedding to Babette.
 Ribbons are hung, relatives arrive, and Papa Gouset boasts of the alliance.
 But when the moment comes for the bride to appear, Babette is missing.
 Panic erupts: Babette fans himself in despair, Mama wails, and Papa storms about in a fury.
 Raoul smirks at the unfolding scandal.
 Search parties scatter through the town, cafés, and gardens.

 Babette is finally found in the park, sitting with Axel.
 Far from scandal, they are deep in earnest conversation.
 With unusual firmness, Babette declares she will not marry Charlot, for she has given her heart to Axel.
 The family gasps, Charlot faints—and Papa Gouset nearly explodes.
 Yet Axel’s open sincerity and Babette’s resolve soften resistance, and the match is, however reluctantly, accepted.

 As the uproar begins to calm, Pratt staggers into the house once more, briefcase clutched to his chest.
 At last he corners Duke and blurts out the truth: he is not a policeman but a messenger of good fortune.
 John Patrick Duke is a rich man.
 Producing documents and a banker’s draft, Pratt convinces him, to the astonishment of all present, that the long-shot ticket has changed his life.
 Raoul, refusing to concede, sneers that Fifi was never serious.
 But Fifi silences him: she loves Duke, money or none, and will not be swayed.

 With secrets revealed and obstacles overcome, both couples are free to claim their happiness.
 Duke and Fifi embrace, while Axel and Babette announce their intention to marry.
 Polly pops champagne, Papa Gouset relents, and Mama Dupre dabs at her eyes.
-Babette begins to flirt mischievously with the Ship’s Cook (Edward Dillon).
+Babette begins to flirt mischievously with the Ship’s Cook.
 Pratt, finally rid of his burden, offers a wry toast to “Parisian fortunes and Irish hearts.”

 The film closes in jubilant farce and romance: the rough sailor turned wealthy suitor, his comic Swedish sidekick transformed by love, and two Parisian sisters swept into a double celebration of music, dancing, and laughter.
 As the band strikes up and the couples kiss, the screen fades out on a joyous Parisian night.